 i.
 The Dean may decide one of the following:

 a) There is no basis for the appeal.
-The appeal then is dismissed, and the original decision stands.
+The Dean then dismisses the appeal, and the original decision stands.

 b) An incorrect finding of responsibility was reached.
-The Dean then will dismiss the case.
+The Dean/designee then dismisses the case and vacates the findings.

 c) The sanction administered is excessive or inappropriate.
-The Dean then determines a sanction that is fair to the facts and circumstances of the case.
-The Dean will not increase the level of the sanction.
+The Dean/designee then determines a sanction that is fair with respect to precedent and the facts and circumstances of the case.
+The Dean/designee will not increase the level of the sanction.

 b.
 Reviews by the Appeals Committee